 The Placement and Recovery of Objects Related to Commercial Filming

 NOAA is proposing to expand the category to include commercial filming, rather than just the special effects related to motion pictures.
-NOAA has found the terms “special effects” and “motion picture” to be too limiting and should be eliminated from the category description in favor of the more broad term “commercial filming” which is intended to capture all aspects of motion pictures and other media productions.
+NOAA has found the terms “special effects” and “motion picture” to be too limiting and should be eliminated from the category Start Printed Page 2959description in favor of the more broad term “commercial filming” which is intended to capture all aspects of motion pictures and other media productions.